cubei/FlappyCow/INSTRUCTIONS.md

 * b) Remove the ads: Go into the `AndroidManifest.xml` and delete the ad related stuff.
 They should be marked as an error.
 Now you will see only remaining errors in the `Game.java` file.
 Delete the faulty lines in *setLayouts()*, *onResume()* and the ad imports.

 Enjoy the code.

+Suggestions:
+* Not familiar with java programming:
+** Change images to create "Flappy Fish" or other themes.
+If you keep the image sizes the same, you won't need to change any code.
+* Java programmer
+** Follow Justin Bieber on Twitter or do what ever you want.